A 5-star road to Manghen Pass in the Dolomites

 How long is Manghen Pass?

-The pass is 39.1 km long, running south-north from Borgo Valsugana to Cavalese.
-Commercial traffic is prohibited on this road.
-The pass road has a maximum grade of 16%.
+The pass is 39.1 km (24.29 miles) long, running south-north from Borgo Valsugana to Cavalese.
+Commercial traffic is prohibited.
+The pass road has a maximum gradient of 16% through some of the ramps.
 The road surface is usually in excellent condition.
 Easy to ride, except for the road through the forest where you may often find wet larch needles that will make it a little bit slippery.